 Inside academic philosophical circles, metaphysics remains an important area of inquiry.
 Philosophers who work in metaphysics are generally concerned with deep questions about ontology.
 In this chapter, I will be emphasizing the concept of a "metaphysical system," which refers to the system of concepts and categories one is using to describe reality.
 As noted in the Merriam definition, metaphysics deals with the intersection of ontology, cosmology, and epistemology.
-A metaphysical system, then, is defined here as one's theory or version of reality, which includes: 1) the picture of the universe as a whole (cosmology); 2) claims about what is real, including the concepts and categories that one uses to map the world (ontology); and 3) one's knowledge systems about the world and what constitutes justifiable knowledge (epistemology).
+A metaphysical system, then, is defined here as one's theory or version of reality, which includes: (1) the picture of the universe as a whole (cosmology); (2) claims about what is real, including the concepts and categories that one uses to map the world (ontology); and (3) one's knowledge systems about the world and what constitutes justifiable knowledge (epistemology).

 Mainstream psychology generally does not deal with these big picture questions; the field is instead generally committed to a narrower empiricism focused on variables of interest that can be measured.
 This focus is apparent as soon as one enters the discipline.
 In a highly popular introductory textbook, David Myers and Nathan DeWall define psychology as "the scientific study of behavior and mental processes," (Myers & DeWall, 2016, p.
 7) which is a standard, mainstream definition.
-The authors proceed to define behavior as "anything an organism does any action we can observe and record," and mental processes as "the internal, subjective experiences we infer from behavior-sensations, perceptions, dreams, thoughts, beliefs and feelings."
-It is worth noting here that the textbook begins with definitions, alone with other assumptions.
-This is important because, in the current proposal, one's a priori definitions are derived from one's metaphysical system; that is, the concepts and categories that one uses to carve up reality.
+The authors proceed to define behavior as "anything an organism does-any action we can observe and record," and mental processes as "the internal, subjective experiences we infer from behavior-sensations, perceptions, dreams, thoughts, beliefs and feelings."
+One's a priori definitions are derived from one's metaphysical system; that is, the concepts and categories that one uses to carve up reality.
+Thus, Myers and DeWall are operating from a metaphysical system, even if it is implicit.

 Yet the textbook authors do not explore their definitions, nor the model of the world from which they were derived.
-Instead, the focus moves quickly to the primary focus of mainstream psychology, and states "the key word in psychology's definition is science," which "is less a set of findings than a way of asking and answering questions," (Myers & DeWall, 2016, p.
-7) by which they means that psychologists approach their subject matter through the lens and methods of empiricism.
+Instead, the focus moves quickly to the primary focus of mainstream psychology, and states "the key word in psychology's definition is science," which "is less a set of findings than a way of asking and answering questions" (Myers & DeWall, 2016, p.
+7).
+In other words, psychologists approach their subject matter through the lens and methods of empiricism.
 The authors central hope is that readers learn "how psychologists play their game," by which they mean the students will learn how psychological researchers engage in studies, measure constructs, and test hypotheses to evaluate conflicting opinions and ideas about psychological subjects.
-Similar examples of this kind of perspective on psychology abound, and consistent with this emphasis, most academic psychologists have as their skill set the capacity to develop empirical research programs on specific research questions (i.e., questions that can be addressed by gathering data and conducting experiments or large-scale data analyses).
-In sum, in mainstream psychology the task is to think empirically and gather data on variables of interest.
-The goal of this chapter is to lay out why a complementary focus on the broader metaphysical system is necessary for psychology to reach its full potential.
+Similar examples of this kind of perspective on psychology abound.